graphhopper/directions-api/docs-route-optimization.md

 }
 ```

 which means that service j need to be in the same route as service i AND it needs to occur somewhere after service i.
+As described above
+if a specific vehicle needs to conduct this, just add `vehicle_id`.

 #### in_direct_sequence